rscircus/rscircus.github.io/content/posts/2020-01-31-airquality.md

 ### A little bit of Medical Background

 Even though PM is simply a measure of particle size, which in itself is not that dramatic, it can be used to identify particles which can enter the body via the human lung.
-The line of thought is that the critical size of < PM10 are the particles which can enter our blood because the lung can not defend itself anymore.
-And in our industrialized world most particles in that range are man made and not healthy.
+The line of thought is that particles smaller than PM10 can enter our blood because the lung can not defend itself anymore.
+And in our industrialized world most particles in that range are man-made and not healthy.

 ## Hardware